 4. Sushi 寿司

 Typically, people tend to go for seafood Sushi, but you can also get vegan, duck, and chicken Sushi.
-They can be found everywhere in Tokyo and can also be enjoyed on a tight budget as well as at an expensive restaurant.
+They can be found everywhere in Japan and can also be enjoyed on a tight budget as well as at an expensive restaurant.

 5. Ramen ラーメン